datalad/datalad/paper.md

 At the same time, Git is not designed to efficiently handle large (e.g., over a gigabyte) or binary files [see, e.g., @opensource:git-binary].
 This makes it hard or impossible to use Git directly for distributed data storage with tailored access to individual files.
 Git-annex takes advantage of Git's ability to efficiently manage textual information to overcome this limitation.
-File content managed by git-annex is placed into a managed repository annex, instead of committing it directly to Git.
+File content handled by git-annex is placed into a managed repository annex, instead of being committing to Git directly.
-Instead of the file content, git-annex only commits a compact reference that enables identification and association of a file name with the content.
+Rather than the actual file content, git-annex only commits a compact reference that enables identification and association of a file name with the content.
 Those file content references are typically based on a checksum of the content.
 Using these identifiers, git-annex tracks content availability across all repository clones (local or remote), or external resources such as URLs pointing to individual files on the web.
 Upon user request, git-annex automatically manages data transport to and from a local repository annex at a granularity of individual files.